AlpacaTravel/graph-sdk/README.md

 ## GraphQL Queries

-See [GraphQL](https://github.com/AlpacaTravel/graph-sdk/tree/master/docs/graphql.md) to get started with your GraphQL queries, or alternatively if you prefer a simpler API surface, you can use [exposed API functions](https://github.com/AlpacaTravel/graph-sdk/blob/master/docs/methods.md).
+See [GraphQL](https://github.com/AlpacaTravel/graph-sdk/tree/master/docs/graphql.md) to get started with your GraphQL queries, or alternatively if you prefer a simpler API surface, you can use exposed simple [API methods](https://github.com/AlpacaTravel/graph-sdk/blob/master/docs/methods.md).

 ## See also